Rafaelatff/target-STM32F401-drivers-RTC/README.md

 	return bcd;
 }
 ```
 The code above, receives a **value** with uint8_t type that represents a binary integer value (0 to 255).
 Then, if the value is less than 10, it just return the same value (in this case, binary value and bcd are the same).
 For values bigger than 10 we need to separe the digits and then convert the digits to hexadecimal.
+Eg.: 15 is equal to 0x15.

 If the value is bigger (or equal to 10), **m** receives the decimal place (second order digit) of **value** by having **value** divided by 10.

 Then **n** receives the remainder of the integer divission of **value** by 10.
 This is done by using the modulo operator (%).
 In **n** we have the first order digit separeted.

-Ten, **bcd**, that is a 8 bits value, receives in its most significant nibble the **m** value (m<<4) and **n** in its low significant nibble (|n).
+Ten, **bcd**, that is a 8 bits value, receives in its most significant nibble the **m** value (m<<4) and **n** in its less significant nibble (|n).

 Now the code for BCD to decimal: